day8/re-frame/docs/data-oriented-design.md

 # On DSLs and Machines

-**Data Oriented programming is when "data is code".** It means data is evaluated/executed.
+**Data Oriented programming happens when "data is code".**  The data can be evaluated/executed.

-This data must be in a specific format - it must conform to a DSL - and there must be an interpreter for this DSL.
+This data must be in a specific format - it must conform to a DSL (domain specific language) - and there must be an interpreter for this DSL.
 When you feed correctly formated data into the interpreter, it is executed.
 "Data is code" for this interpreter.

 Okay, we'll cycle back to this in a minute.
 But first ...